 Editor's note: The above video is postgame sound from Tim Lincecum following his June 27th start against the Rockies.

-"What that (surgery) leads to in terms of his progression health-wise will really dictate what opportunities he has going forward, with us or elsewhere," Evans said on the radio show.
+"What that (surgery) leads to in terms of his progression health-wise will really dictate what opportunities he has going forward, with us or elsewhere," Evans said.